MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/collect-device-logs.md

    :::image type="content" source="media/collect-device-logs/history.png" alt-text="Screenshot of the History menu.
 The Download link is highlighted.":::

-4. Zip the log files and share them with the Support team when you open a case.
-If you have an open Support case already, upload them to the file location your Support engineer has provided you.
+4. Compress the log files and share them when you create a support request with Microsoft Support.
+If you already have an open support request, upload the files to the location provided by the support engineer.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).